endormi/tilux/README.md

 **Note**: Only [tested](TESTED_ON.md) on Debian-based distros.

-I recommend you to use the ruby `2.5.1` version as it is the only tested version.

 ## Why?

 I as also many others (probably) as well have a ton of useful scripts for Linux, that just happen to be all over